 “This here game is more than the rep you carry.” – Russell “Stringer” Bell

 Very few people have proven that baseball is about more than reputation than Danny Barnes.
 The 27 year-old reliever was an unheralded 35th round pick with a fastball that routinely sits in the low 90s and a mediocre breaking ball.
-He had a good changeup, but never seemed like a likely standout player.
+He had a good changeup, but never seemed to be a future standout player.
 Even after dominating the minor leagues at every level, not much was expected of Barnes in the big leagues.
 He only even made the roster because of injuries.
 But all Barnes has done since is pitch effectively as a key member of a Toronto Blue Jays bullpen.
 He may not have much of a rep, but Barnes has plenty of game.

 “That’s like a forty degree day.
 Ain’t nobody got nothin’ to say about a forty degree day.” – Russell “Stringer” Bell